Workplace Safety and Insurance Board: Claims process

-When a claim is reported, the WSIB registers the claim and assigns it a claim number; over 90% of eligibility claims are made within two weeks of claim registration.
+When a claim is reported, WSIB registers the claim and assigns it a claim number; over 90% of eligibility claims are made within two weeks of claim registration.
 If the claim is allowed, the injured or ill person is contacted and the WSIB begins to collect information from the health care provider (if applicable) and the employer.
 At this time, the eligibility adjudicator will determine if a claim needs support and if it does, the claim will be sent to a dedicated team of nurse consultants and return-to-work specialists.
 From here, a case manager, return-to-work specialist and nurse consultant work with the workplace parties to arrange for return to work and recovery.

 Financial Sustainability

-After reaching a high of $14.2 billion in 2011, the WSIB eliminated its unfunded liability in Q2 2018, almost 10 years ahead of the legislated deadline of December 31, 2027.
+After reaching a high of $14.2 billion in 2011, WSIB eliminated its unfunded liability in Q2 2018, almost 10 years ahead of the legislated deadline of December 31, 2027.
 The unfunded liability was the shortage between the money needed to pay future benefits to people injured at work for all established claims, and the money that was in the insurance fund.
 The elimination of the unfunded liability was accomplished as a result of: